yonesora56/plant2human/README.md

 ## 3. Execution of the `plant2human` workflow (main workflow)

-In this process, we perform a structural similarity search using the `foldseek easy-search` command and then perform a pairwise alignment of the amino acid sequences of the hit pairs using the `needle` and `water` commands.
+In this process, we perform a structural similarity search using the `foldseek easy-search` command and then perform a pairwise sequnence alignment of the amino acid sequences of the hit pairs using the `needle` and `water` commands.
 Finally, based on this information, we create a scatter plot and output a [jupyter notebook](./test/oryza_sativa_test_100genes_202509/os_100_genes_plant2human_report.ipynb) as a report.
 Examples of commands are as follows.